tardate/LittleArduinoProjects/playground/Power/MultiVoltageGPIO/README.md

 The net result is a 3-level output voltage (0V, 5V, 12V), using 4 GPIO from an Arduino.

-* 2 pins are actually used to drive the PWM charge pump.
+* 2 pins are actually used to drive the PWM charge pump - pins D3, D11 using Timer2 for PSM generation.
 These would not be required if a separate 12V supply or boost converter was used.
-* 1 pin acts as the "high voltage" enable/disable
+* 1 pin (D4 in the example sketch) acts as the "high voltage" enable/disable
-* 1 pin acts as the output high/low selector
+* 1 pin (D5 in the example sketch) acts as the output high/low selector

 ## Construction